SL1-Simplex: Safe Velocity Regulation of Self-Driving Vehicles in Dynamic and Unforeseen Environments: Introduction

-Due to the high dependence of vehicle dynamics on driving environments (including air mass density, wind velocity and road friction coefficient, \cite{rajamani2011vehicle}), it is unreasonable to expect that the off-line-built multiple models are sufficient to accurately describe the vehicle-environment interaction dynamics in an unforeseen or unprepared environment, as e.g. the 2019 New York City Snow Squall \cite{software}.
-If the unforeseen environments cause deviation from the safety envelope or the uncertainty measurement threshold in the time-critical environment, it is necessary to use limited sensor data to timely learn and update the vehicle model for reliable decision making.
-In recent several years, significant effort has been devoted towards the sample complexity bound of ordinary least-square based finite-time model learning \cite{jedra2020finite,sarkar2019near,sarkar2019finite,simchowitz2018learning, foster2020learning}, including lower bounds on model error and the upper bounds on the number of observations sufficient to identify system model with prescribed levels of accuracy and confidence.
-The sample complexity bounds obtained therein rely on the assumption that the discretization of real systems can be described by $x(k + 1) = Ax( k ) + f(k + 1)$, where $x(k)$ and $f(k)$ denote state observations and random bias, respectively.
-Even more importantly, the bias process $\{f(k)\}^{\infty}_{k=1}$ drawn independently is assumed to have zero-mean, unit-variance, independent coordinates, which prevents the applications of the obtained results in \cite{jedra2020finite,sarkar2019near,sarkar2019finite,simchowitz2018learning, foster2020learning} to fairly general systems that have dependence structures, i.e, the random vector $f(k)$ has dependencies on time $k$ and/or coordinates.
-To remove the obstacles that prevent learning dynamical systems with dependence structures, we proposed a novel finite-time model learning with complexity bounds in \cite{mlearn}, which will be used to timely learn and update a vehicle model for $\mathcal{L}_{1}$-Simplex in unforeseen driving environments.
+Due to the high dependence of vehicle dynamics on driving environments (including, e.g., air mass density, wind velocity and road friction coefficient \cite{rajamani2011vehicle}), it is unreasonable to expect that the off-line-built multiple models are sufficient to accurately describe the vehicle-environment interaction dynamics in an unforeseen or unprepared environment, as e.g. the 2019 New York City Snow Squall \cite{software}.
+When the unforeseen environments cause deviation from the safety envelope or the uncertainty measurement threshold in the time-critical environment, timely learning and updating the vehicle model using most recent sensor data (generated in the unforeseen environment) is indispensable for safe velocity regulation.
+To address the problem, we incorporate finite-time model learning into $\mathcal{L}_{1}$-Simplex, which can timely learn and update a vehicle model for $\mathcal{L}_{1}$ adaptive controller in the unforeseen driving environments.

-To this end, we propose a $\mathcal{L}_{1}$-Simplex architecture with safe switching control and finite-time model learning for autonomous vehicles, which is able to achieve \begin{itemize} \item safe autonomous velocity regulation in dynamic and unforeseen driving environments; \item tolerance of concurrent software and physical failures. \end{itemize}
+To this end, we propose a novel Switching $\mathcal{L}_{1}$-Simplex architecture (S$\mathcal{L}_{1}$-Simplex) with the novel incorporation of switching $\mathcal{L}_{1}$ adaptive controller and finite-time model learning for self-driving vehicles, which is able to achieve \begin{itemize} \item safe velocity regulation in the dynamic and unforeseen driving environments, \item safety envelop extending, \item tolerance of concurrent software and physical failures. \end{itemize}